 Compared to passenger travel, freight transportation has a higher marginal impact on surrounding communities.
 This is because of freight transportation's contribution to increased noise, higher emissions, reduced safety (as crash outcomes are typically more severe), infrastructure degradation, and often reduced mobility and accessibility (as freight corridors can act as physical barriers) for the communities adjacent to freight assets.
 Advancing transportation equity within a freight context is challenging.
 The benefits of freight are diffuse as they are broadly distributed across geography and stakeholders.
 Meanwhile, the burdens of freight tend to be localized and disproportionately borne by communities adjacent to freight assets.
-The strategies presented in Table 3.8 and discussed below focus on providing freight-related benefits to burdened communities while mitigating or avoiding negative impacts.
+The strategies presented in Table 3.9 and discussed below focus on providing freight-related benefits to burdened communities while mitigating or avoiding negative impacts.

 - Adopt and Track Freight Equity Indicators.
 This strategy defines a set of freight equity indicators that may be tracked over time.
 Indicators developed in this report include those related to congestion and reliability, freight activity, and safety.
 By tracking how indicators of freight equity change over time, the region can better identify where its efforts need to be focused and proactively address freight transportation equity concerns.
 It will also allow the region to gauge how well current efforts are performing. - Develop a Freight Equity Analysis and Screening Tool.
 This strategy focuses on developing tools for addressing freight equity.
 For example, the North Jersey Transportation Planning Authority (NJTPA) and the Delaware Valley Regional Planning Commission (DVRPC) employ tools for identifying traditionally underserved populations to aid agency staff and partner agencies in considering equity in their planning and project development processes.
 LA Metro developed a Rapid Equity Assessment Tool to assist agency staff in identifying and prioritizing equity opportunities.
 The screening tool consists of a set of questions to be asked and answered before a transportation decision is made.
 The development and deployment of equity analysis and evaluation screening tools can help the region proactively address freight transportation equity concerns. - Partner with Chatham Area Transit (CAT) to Incorporate Industrial Hubs into the Transit Strategy.
 Under this strategy, the CORE MPO would partner with CAT to include industrial employment centers in the region's transit strategy.
 Options may include fixed route service, vanpools, and on-demand transit services.
-The inclusion of industrial employment hubs advances freight equity in the region by connecting residents of Historically Disadvantaged communities to employment opportunities. - Install Green Infrastructure along Freight Routes and in Industrial Hubs.
-This strategy would incorporate green infrastructure such as bioswales, planter boxes, and street trees into freight corridors to help filter roadway surface pollutants from stormwater runoff before they enter water bodies.
-They also generally serve as another layer of flooding control for freight corridors.
-Green infrastructure can also help to preserve existing, aging gray infrastructure (e.g., curbs, gutters, pipes) as green infrastructure would divert some stormwater before it enters those systems.
-While this recommendation is shown as a policy strategy, if the region identifies a corridor for deploying green infrastructure and moves forward with implementation, the project would be eligible for federal funding under the PROTECT Program.
+The inclusion of industrial employment hubs advances freight equity in the region by connecting residents of Historically Disadvantaged communities to employment opportunities.